There are so many different ways to apply makeup, and using makeup brushes remain to be the most professional and satisfying way of doing it.

 You might need to heat up the water a bit if the shampoo you’re using does not dissolve easily in water.
 You can even add a little bit of pink food coloring to make it resemble MAC brush cleanser.
 However, it’s best to omit the coloring step because it will only incur additional expenses.

-Use it as you normally would a brush cleanser.
+Use it as you normally would a cleanser.
 Remember to shake it well before each use as they may separate again in storage.

 - spray bottle